ademirmarquesjunior/ICST-SENSORS_Super-Resolution/README.md

 # ICST-SENSORS_Super-Resolution
 Super-Resolution method based on Artificial Neural Network and kernel based neighbourhood pixel information, developed to increase spatial resolution of multispectral images.

-This work developed at the [Vizlab | X-Reality and GeoInformatics Lab](http://vizlab.unisinos.br/) uses a mixed structure of a sequential neural network with the gathering of spatial information in pixel kernels of the input images.
+This work developed at the [Vizlab | X-Reality and GeoInformatics Lab](http://vizlab.unisinos.br/) by [Ademir Marques Junior](https://www.researchgate.net/profile/Ademir_Junior).
+It uses a mixed structure of a sequential neural network with the gathering of spatial information in pixel kernels of the input images.

 For a more in-depth understanding of the method, please consider the following works: